Accessing Part III Aboriginal Reserves Wotjalum and Kunmunya

 The process for applying for a Transit Permit to access Part III Aboriginal Reserves on Dambimangari country is as follows:

-The DAA online application will need to be completed by either the commercial operator or nominated trip leader.
+The DPLH online application will need to be completed by either the commercial operator or nominated trip leader.
 It is possible to request a Transit Permit to be valid for up to 12 months.
-You do not need to enter details for every passenger.
-Please select the correct reserves on the drop down menu on the DAA website, these being “Kimberley - Kunmunya Reserves” and “Kimberley – Wotjalum”.
+Please select the correct reserves and locations on the drop-down menu on the DPLH website.

-- Once the DAA online application has been completed, your application will be referred to Dambimangari Aboriginal Corporation (DAC) for assessment.
+Once the DPLH online application has been completed, your application will be referred to Dambimangari Aboriginal Corporation (DAC) for assessment.

-Dambimangari Aboriginal Corporation will approve the application, on the condition that the visitors are respectful of the Traditional Owners wishes and only access places on the Visitor Location Schedule, and act in accordance with the Visiting Dambimangari Country Code of Conduct
+Dambimangari Aboriginal Corporation will approve the application, on the condition that the visitors are respectful of the Traditional Owners wishes, only access places on the Visitor Location Schedule, and act in accordance with the Visiting Dambimangari Country Code of Conduct.

-Non-compliance: Failure to be covered by a Transit Permit when accessing Part III Aboriginal Reserves is a serious offence.
-Visitors entering Wotjulum or Kunmunya without permission:
+Failure to obtain a Transit Permit when accessing Part III Aboriginal Reserves is a serious offence.
+And you risk having any future Dambimangari Visitors Pass applications refused and DAC objecting to the issue of any future Transit Permits.